ibm-cloud-docs/vpc/api-change-log.md

 [IPsec policy](/apidocs/vpc/latest#list-ipsec-policies) methods now support `sha384` and `disabled` values for the `authentication_algorithm` property, `aes192`, `aes128gcm16`, `aes192gcm16`, and `aes256gcm16` values for the `encryption_algorithm` property, and groups 15-18, 20-24, and 31 for the `dh_group` property.

 Specifying IKE and IPsec policies when configuring a VPN connection is optional.
-If a policy is not selected, one is chosen through _auto-negotiation_.
+If a policy is not specified, one is chosen through _auto-negotiation_.
 For more information, see [About policy negotiation](/docs/vpc?topic=vpc-using-vpn#policy-negotiation).
 {: note}

 ## 13 September 2022